delta-nry/delta-nry.github.io/about.md

 Nathan Yee
 ----------
-I am a computer engineering student.
+I am a computer engineering student studying at the University of British Columbia.
+I am also the Mentor and Developer-in-Residence of [StartupStorm](http://www.startupstorm.org/).